MichaelCurrin/learn-to-code/Shell/Bash/tutorials/executing.md

 $ grunt
 ```

-### Execute a script in the use's bin directories
+### Execute a script in the user's bin directories

-If you want to use your own user's `~/bin` directory, this is common, but just not part of the standard installation.
+How to use your user's `~/bin` director.

 Benefits include:

 - Not shared by other users.
 - Will not get overridden by updating programs or your operating system.

+This is common, but just not part of the standard installation.
+So follow steps below to set it up.

+#### Test userbin directory

 Create it.